BereczkiNorbertCristian/Thesis-Code/README.md

-# Thesis-Code
+# Thesis-Code.
-Code for my undergrad thesis.
+Approach using Deep Learning for Sign Language Recognition.